 Percentage of problems resolved on first visit – by measuring the first visit success rate, a company can optimize productivity and profitability of a service business and improve its customer retention rate.
-By constant improvement of this KPI, the business is less exposed to potential lost time and resources for one-issue resolution.
+By constant improvement of this field service KPI, the business is less exposed to potential lost time and resources for one-issue resolution.
 It is crucial to note that this rate depends on frequent technician training, an informed back office, and real-time information updates.

 Mean time to complete – if the company decreases average time to complete an issue from incident reporting to resolution, it has the opportunity to complete more orders per day.
 To support this KPI, you need to consider all the areas that may speed up processes.
 These include the optimal route to each client’s premises, and effective communication of important information between dispatchers and technicians.

 Number of vehicles used by field services – together with each work order assignment, you need to consider the vehicles required to get to each client’s location.
 When your company is able to optimize some processes, for example limiting unnecessary visits or rescheduling automatically, the result is visible not only in the lower number of employees required, but also in terms of fewer vehicles needed and decreased fuel costs.

 Customer satisfaction – whenever your company is providing services to end-customers, their satisfaction is the KPI that has a tremendous impact on business operability.
 Satisfaction leads directly to loyalty and high customer retention, which managers fight to keep as high as possible.
 However, even if the service is delivered on time and is of quality, there’s always something else that can ruin your image.
 It is worth catching such things as early as possible, so you have a chance to adjust your actions.